PragatiVerma18/word-beater/README.md

 # word-beater
-A game to check your testing speed.
+A game to check your typing speed.
+This game has been made using simple HTML, CSS, and JS.
+<h3>--Instructions--</h3>
+Type each word in the given amount of seconds to score.
+To play again, just type the current word.
+Your score will reset.